larryknaebelobsidian/kingdom/Laodicea.md

 ### The Judgement
 Because you are luke-warm (neither hot not cold), the judge will
-- spit you out of My mouth
+- spit you out of His mouth
 You say you are
 - rich
 - wealthy